maciejkula/sbr-go/readme.md

 Sbr implements state-of-the-art sequence-based models, using the history of what a user has liked to suggest new items.
 As a result, it makes accurate prediction that can be updated in real-time in response to user actions without model re-training.

+Sbr implements cutting-edge sequence-based recommenders: for every user, we examine what they have interacted up to now to predict what they are going to consume next.

+Implemented models:
+- LSTM: a model that uses an LSTM network over the sequence of a user's interaction to predict their next action;
+- EWMA: a model that uses a simpler exponentially-weighted average of past actions to predict future interactions.

+Which model performs the best will depend on your dataset.
+The EWMA model is much quicker to fit, and will probably be a good starting point.

 ## Usage
 You can fit a model on the Movielens 100K dataset in about 10 seconds using the following code:
 ```go